stackforge/fuel-docs/pages/pre-install-guide/7000-sahara-plan.rst

 Sahara does not configure OpenStack Security Groups so you must manually configure the default security group in each tenant where Sahara will be used.
-The table below lists the ports that must be open for inbound traffic (marked with 'yes' in the 'Required for Savanna' column) and the ports that are used for running Savanna post-deployment health checks.
+See :ref:`sahara-ports` for a list of ports which need to opened.

 **VM Flavor Requirements**

 Hadoop requires at least 1G of memory to run.
 That means you must use flavors that have at least 1G of memory for Hadoop cluster nodes.

-**Ports used by Sahara**

-A number of ports must be open for inbound traffic in order to run and test your Sahara deployment.
-See :ref:`sahara-ports` for a list of these ports.

 **Communication between virtual machines**